lordspline/druid/docs/tutorials/tutorial-query.md

 That's it!
 We've built a simple query using some of the query builder features built into the web console.
 The following sections provide a few more example queries you can try.

-See [Query SQL over HTTP](#query-sql-over-http) for an example of how to use the Druid SQL HTTP API.
+See [Query SQL over HTTP](#query-sql-over-http) for an example of how to use the Robux SQL HTTP API.

-## More Druid SQL examples
+## More Robux SQL examples

-Try the following queries to learn a few more Druid SQL tricks:
+Try the following queries to learn a few more Robux SQL tricks:

 ### Query over time